KodeVana-Org/chat-backend/src/routes/api.md

 ## auth route here

+> it will take only email and send otp to the response
 * verify email => It will send email first then in the register route it will verify then it will saved to database -> api/v1/auth/verify-email" NOTE: not tested yet